facebook/react/docs/docs/syntax.md

 **React Component Components**

-To construct an instance of a composite component, create a variable that references the class.
+To construct an instance of a custom component, create a variable that references the class.

 ```javascript